sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-customize/sdk-android-wizard-app-customize.md

 16. Find the `ActionItem` of `R.string.menu_home` and change its overflowMode to the following:

     ```Kotlin
-    overflowMode = if(viewModel.entityType == ESPMContainerMetadata.EntityTypes.productCategory) OverflowMode.NOT_SHOWN else OverflowMode.IF_NECESSARY,
+    overflowMode = if((viewModel as EntityViewModel).entityType == ESPMContainerMetadata.EntityTypes.productCategory) OverflowMode.NOT_SHOWN else OverflowMode.IF_NECESSARY,
     ```

 17. Run the app again.
 You'll see that the **Product Categories** screen is now the first screen displayed, the **Home** menu is no longer visible, and selecting a category shows the products list screen, which now displays only the products for that selected category.